LavanyaTalwar/Ai_log_analysis/README.md

 ## Limitations

-- The AI analysis is based on logs stored in the custom_log table;
+- The AI analysis is based on logs stored in the ai_log_analysis_table table;
    ensure this table is properly populated.
 - The quality of AI insights depends on the completeness and accuracy of the log data available.